Jaouen Hadjam: Club career

 On 18 January 2019, Hadjam signed his first professional contract with Paris FC.
 Hadjam made his professional debut with Paris FC in a 3–0 Ligue 2 win over FC Chambly on 22 August 2020.

-Although approached for some time to the Italian club of Salernitana, on 17 January 2023 Hadjam joined Ligue 1 side FC Nantes for an undisclosed fee, signing a contract until June 2027 with the club.
-On 22 January 2023 he made his debut with canaries in a penalties away win against ES Thaon in Coupe de France.
+Having been approached for some time by the Italian club of Salernitana, on 17 January 2023 Hadjam joined Ligue 1 side FC Nantes for an undisclosed fee, signing a contract until June 2027 with the club.
+On 22 January 2023, he made his debut with canaries in a penalties away win against ES Thaon in Coupe de France.
 Seven days later, Hadjam made his debut in Ligue 1 from the first minute against Clermont Foot.

+In April 2023 Hadjam was dropped from the Nantes squad after he refused to break his Ramadan fast.
+Nantes coach Antoine Kombouare later clarified that Hadjam had agreed to break the fast for away matches, and that he respected his decision.

+On 19 January 2024, Hadjam signed a contract with Swiss Super League club Young Boys until June 2028, for a reported fee of €1.3 million.

 International career

-Hadjam was born in France and is of Algerian descent.
-He is a youth international for France, having played up to the France U19s.
+Hadjam was born in France and is Algerian by descent.
+He holds French and Algerian nationalities.
+He is a former youth international for France, having played up to the France U19s.
+However, he later decided to represent Algeria and debuted for the home country of his parents in 2023.